Royal Rumble (2024)

 In addition to the two Royal Rumble matches, two other matches were contested on the card, which were for SmackDown championships.
 In the first, Roman Reigns retained the Undisputed WWE Universal Championship in a fatal four-way match against Randy Orton, LA Knight, and AJ Styles, while Logan Paul defeated Kevin Owens by disqualification to retain the WWE United States Championship.
-Notably, this is the first WWE Network event since February 2022's Elimination Chamber in which Roman Reigns wrestled in a match that was not the main event.
+Notably, this is WWE's first PLE since February 2022's Elimination Chamber in which Roman Reigns wrestled in a match that was not the main event.

 The women's Royal Rumble match notably marked the WWE in-ring debut of Jade Cargill, who signed with the company in September 2023.
 TNA Knockouts World Champion Jordynne Grace from Total Nonstop Action Wrestling (TNA) also made a surprise appearance in the women's eponymous match.
 The event also saw the returns of Naomi, Liv Morgan, Andrade, and Omos in the men's and women's Royal Rumble matches, while the men's match was also notable for CM Punk's first WWE televised match since the 2014 Royal Rumble.
+This was also the final Royal Rumble event to air on the standalone WWE Network in the vast majority of international markets due to its content moving over to Netflix in January 2025.